 Section 5.
 Notice of Meetings.

-Subject to the provisions of law and the Certificate of Incorporation, but in furtherance and not in limitation of any rights thereby conferred, the Board of Directors shall have the general management and control of the business and affairs of the Corporation and shall exercise all of the powers that may be exercised or performed by the Corporation.
-Without limitation upon the foregoing, the Board of Directors shall have the power to employ and to compensate in such amounts as shall seem desirable executive employees, agents, representatives, accountants, and counsel for the corporation.
+Subject to the provisions of law and the Certificate of Incorporation, and in furtherance but not in limitation of any rights thereby conferred, the Board of Directors shall have the general management and control of the business and affairs of the Corporation and shall exercise all of the powers that may be exercised or performed by the Corporation.
+Without limitation upon the foregoing, the Board of Directors shall have the power to employ and to compensate in such amounts as shall seem desirable executive employees, agents, representatives, accountants, and counsel for the Corporation.

-Any Director may be removed from office, with or without cause, at any meeting of members by the vote of two-thirds of the members present or, at any meeting of the Board of Directors, by the vote of two-thirds of the total number of directors, provided that notice of such proposed action shall have been given to the members or directors thirty days in advance of the meeting.
+Any Director may be removed from office, with or without cause, at any meeting of Members by the vote of two-thirds of the Members present or, at any meeting of the Board of Directors, by the vote of two-thirds of the total number of Directors then in office, provided that notice of such proposed action shall have been given to the members or Directors thirty (30) days in advance of the meeting.

-If at any time there shall be a vacancy or vacancies on the Board of Directors, whether by reason of death or resignation or removal, the remaining directors, by the vote of a majority of the total number of directors, may fill such vacancy or vacancies at any meeting of the Board of Directors.
-Except as provided in Section 6 of this Article III, each director so appointed shall hold office until the next annual Board of Directors meeting, in advance of which a director shall be appointed pursuant to Section 2 of this Article III.
+If at any time there shall be a vacancy or vacancies on the Board of Directors, whether by reason of death or resignation or removal, the remaining Director(s) in office, by a two-thirds vote, may fill such vacancy or vacancies at any meeting of the Board of Directors.
+Each director so appointed shall hold office until the next annual Board of Directors meeting.
+An individual so appointed need not have been nominated previously.

 Article IV.
 Officers.